scott-cotton/L/README.md

 to sample logs, to set up alerts, to set up metrics such as prometheus or expvar, etc.

-Middleware is invoked when the associated logger is locked.
+Middleware is invoked when the associated logger is locked, and has full access to the associated log config labels, see below.

 ## Labels